-- Pair, small-group and large-group cooperative learning experiences to understand the importance of collaboration in an educational drama context and to demonstrate the use of group structures as appropriate to address teaching and learning goals. - Explicit teaching, including lectures, to demonstrate different approaches to learning, the mandatory components of the drama curriculum and the use of a range of teaching strategies to foster interest and support learning. - A range of drama specific workshops, which model experiential learning through enactment when teaching theoretical components of the course. - Collaborative projects which mirror those in the Drama Syllabus, Year 7-10 and in the Stage 6 Drama Syllabus, e.g. Playbuilding in Years 7-10 and the Group Presentation in Stage 6. - Viewing student samples of work and simulated marking experience especially of Year 9 Playbuilding, Year 10 dramatic form and Year 12 HSC Projects. - Simulations and teacher-in-role experiences. - Keeping a logbook of class experiences mirroring a drama logbook in stage 4, 5 and 6. - Extensive opportunities for whole group and small group dialogue and discussion, allowing students to demonstrate their capacity to communicate and liaise with the diverse members of an education community, and show knowledge and understanding of method content. - Structured occasions for reflections on learning, encouraging critical reflection and improved teaching practice.
-Also, these allow students opportunities to demonstrate their capacity to communicate and liaise with the diverse members of an education community, and to demonstrate their knowledge and understanding of method content. - Online learning from readings on the Blackboard 9 website. - Peer teaching in a simulated classroom setting.
+- Small group cooperative learning, such as Jigsaw, to understand the importance of teamwork in an educational context and to demonstrate the use of group structures as appropriate to address teaching and learning goals. - Explicit teaching, including lectures, to demonstrate an understanding of students' different approaches to learning and the use of a range of teaching strategies to foster interest and support learning. - Structured occasions for reflection on learning, such as the use of learning journals, to allow students to reflect critically on and improve teaching practice and strategies. - Extensive opportunities for whole group and small group dialogue and discussion, allowing students the opportunity to demonstrate their capacity to communicate and liaise with the diverse members of an education community, and to demonstrate their knowledge and understanding of method content. - Online learning from readings on the Moodle website. - Specific numeracy and problem-solving strategies.

-These activities will occur in a classroom environment that is supportive and inclusive of all learners.
+These activities will occur in a supportive environment which is inclusive of all learners.